 So, what should you do on your farm?

-- Know what’s going on in your crop: regularly monitor crop growth, insect pressure and insect damage
+- Know what’s going on in your crop: regularly monitor crop growth, insect populations and insect damage

 - Follow the cotton industry’s Insecticide Resistance Management Strategy (IRMS) when insecticide is used (found here and in the Cotton Pest Management Guide)

 - Conserve beneficial insects in your crop by avoiding ‘insurance sprays’ and choosing a selective pesticide option if necessary